Ferrite-FEM/FerriteCon/2025/index.md

 how the package can be further developed in the future.
 The conference will consist of both beginner-friendly and advanced presentations on Ferrite.jl and of current research using Ferrite.jl.

-## Registration
-If you have used, contributed to, or are just curious about Ferrite.jl we encourage you to participate.
-While the conference is free of charge, registration is necessary.
-Please register as soon as possible, but latest **15th of August (2025-08-15)**, by sending an email with name and affiliation to [Kim Louisa Auth](mailto:kloau@dtu.dk).
-The deadline for registration with a presentation has passed.

 ## Preliminary schedule
+The conference will take place on the [DTU Campus Lyngby, building 414, room 061B](https://maps.app.goo.gl/4ts6ZDjwzjUzxuuS6).
+For those attending online, the meeting link and information will be available here shortly before the conference starts.

 Click on the titles with grey background to expand the abstract.

 | Time        | Activity                                                                   |
 |-------------|----------------------------------------------------------------------------|